Conscious Competence Ladder/Matrix/Model

 Principal MetaphorsMetaphors associated with learning are not explicitly stated within the Conscious Competence Learning Model.
 In our analysis, the Attainment Metaphor serves as the figurative ground of the model:

-- Knowledge is … a territory/area/domain/field (typically involving challenge)
+- Knowledge is … a competence (typically involving challenge)

-- Learning is … journeying (arriving at, reaching, progressing, accomplishing, achieving)
+- Learning is … climbing; passing levels (arriving at, reaching, progressing, accomplishing, achieving)

-- Teaching is … leading, guiding, directing, facilitating
+- Teaching is … leading, guiding, orienting, facilitating

 CommentaryThe Conscious Competence Learning Model has been subject to relatively few criticisms – perhaps because it is descriptive rather than prescriptive.
 That is, it does not purport to tell learners or teachers what to do, it offers an after-the-fact interpretation of very different modes of competence that learners pass through.